devil1993/DBSCAN/README.md

 # DBSCAN
+This reposetory contains a simple implementation of DBSCAN algorithm using GNU OCTAVE.

 DBSCAN is a popular clustering algorithm.
 It creates clusters on a spatial data depending on two parameters:

 1. MinPoints: minimum number of points needed in its neighbourhood to consider it as a valid data(not noise).